Church of Holy Salvation, Cetina: Modern

 It wasn't until 1947 that a more scientific, archaeological excavation of the site was conducted by the Museum of Croatian Archaeological Monuments.
 Led by renowned archaeologist Stjepan Gunjača, the team's work focused on excavating inside the church along with the surrounding area and preserving what was left of the existing structures.
 It was Gunjača and his team who discovered the altar beam confirming district prefect Gastika as the donor for the church.
 The team unearthed hundreds of old-Croatian graves, many containing jewelry, coins, belts, weaponry, and other artifacts now kept at the archaeology museum in Split.
 With these findings, the Croatian archaeological group was able to put the age of the church at the late 9th century.

-The Serbian Orthodox Eparchy of Dalmatia published a conflicting assessment of the origin of the Holy Salvation, originally published by Mirko Ležaić in 1939 in Belgrade, saying Tvrtko I built it, and that it was destroyed by the Turks in 1512.
-This is refuted by the archaeological and historical evidence which conclusively dates the foundation of the church and surrounding graves to the 10th century at the latest.
+The confusion about its historicity arose in the early 20th century, when Nikodim Milaš the Serbian Orthodox bishop of the Eparchy of Dalmatia, published Pravoslavna Dalmacija (1901) in which based on alleged Simeon Končarević's chronicle, claimed that was built as Orthodox church during the rule of Bosnian king Tvrtko I and destroyed by the Turks in 1512.
+Serbian Orthodox church of the Eparchy of Dalmatia still claims the same, while archaeologists from the Serbian Archaeological Society in 1989 rejected Serbian nationalist claims and stated the dispute should be about its exact dating between 9-11th century.
+The baseless Milaš's claim is easily refuted by the archaeological and historical evidence which conclusively dates the foundation of the church and surrounding graves to the 10th century at the latest.

 The historical and spiritual ownership of remains of the church has long been a source of tension between the local Croatian Catholic and Serb Orthodox population, with both sides claiming ownership.
 After the archaeological excavations were completed in 1954, the Serbian Orthodox population began a campaign of burying their dead haphazardly throughout grounds in order to lay claim to the church.
 In 1983 monks from the Serbian Orthodox Church erected iron barred gates at the entrance of the church and walled off the windows to keep to prevent Catholics from utilizing the church.
 At the same time an ancient wall fragment depicting the Croatian interlace was also destroyed.
 It was not until after the end of the war that Catholics were able to return to the church and continue their yearly pilgrimage to celebrate the Ascension.